Harry Styles Dresses Like A Ballerina, Complete With A Pink Tutu, And His Fans Love It

 “Just look like Taylor on Shake It Off music video,” remarked one of Harry’s followers.

-Taylor didn’t a get a mention during Harry Styles’ appearance on Saturday Night Live, but Harry did make One Direction fans lose their minds by throwing a little shade at former bandmate Zayn Malik during his opening monologue.
+Taylor didn’t get a mention during Harry Styles’ appearance on Saturday Night Live, but Harry did make One Direction fans lose their minds by throwing a little shade at former bandmate Zayn Malik during his opening monologue.